Today’s post comes from Heather Greenwood Davis, a travel writer and new camper.

 Ready to try on your own adventure?

-Here are three things to keep in mind:
+Here are two things to keep in mind:

 - During the month of August, Ontario Parks is challenging you to the 30×30 Challenge.
 Commit to spending 30 minutes outside for 30 days.
 Share your journey online using the hashtag #30x30Challenge

 - Cabins and campsites can sell out quickly (and early) in Ontario, but there are still opportunities for last-minute reservations.
-Check out the weekly Vacancy Reports to find campsite availability across the province
+Check back to the reservation site to find campsite availability across the province

 Heather Greenwood Davis was invited to stay at Bonnechere Provincial Park by Ontario Parks.
 All opinions are her own.